 Doctors must show how they meet the professional standards set out in the Good Medical Practice guidance by producing a portfolio of ‘supporting information’.
 As part of the process, doctors must engage in annual appraisals with a specially trained colleague known as an appraiser where they discuss and reflect on the doctor’s portfolio.

-A Responsible Officer also reviews the information collected and, at the end of a revalidation cycle, will make a revalidation recommendation to the General Medical Council.
+A Responsible Officer then reviews the information collected and, at the end of a revalidation cycle, will make a revalidation recommendation to the General Medical Council.
 The General Medical Council then makes the final revalidation decision.

 Revalidation encourages doctors to reflect on their practice, identify things they are doing well and things they could improve.
 We also request sight of their annual appraisals and follow up on any areas of concern.